 Barb Ryan – writer

-I was also asked if I could do something on farming since it is the backbone industry of New Zealand’s economy and most New Zealand children have had some experience related to farming – even if it’s just to stay on a friend’s or relative’s farm.
+I was asked if I could do something on farming since it is the backbone industry of New Zealand’s economy and most New Zealand children have had some experience related to farming – even if it’s just to stay on a friend’s or relative’s farm.

 I began to think about how I could combine chemistry and farming.
 After talking to a few people, I realised that not only did soil chemistry combine farming and chemistry but that environmental issues concerning nutrients from the soil (nitrates and phosphates in particular) were hugely topical.